programming-notes/pig-latin-challenge/README.md

 ### Learning Goals

-* Modeling a real world problem
+* Modeling a real world problem.
-* Abstracting the core details from a real world problem
+* Abstracting the core details from a real world problem.
-* Reading and Writing Psuedocode
+* Reading and Writing Psuedocode.

 ## Objectives